Main Content

 Note

-If Trace gas model is set to None in the Moist Air Properties (MA) block, the trace gas is not modeled in blocks in the moist air network.
-In the Heat Exchanger (TL-MA) block, this means that the conservation equation for trace gas is set to 0.
+If the Trace gas model parameter is None in the Moist Air Properties (MA) block, the moist air network does not model trace gas.
+In this case, in the Heat Exchanger (TL-MA) block, the conservation equation for trace gas is set to 0.

-The moist air mixture mass accumulation rate accounts for the changes of the entire moist air mass flow through the exchanger ports and the condensation mass flow rate:
+The accumulation rate for the moist air mixture accounts for the changes of the moist air mass flow through the exchanger ports and the condensation mass flow rate,

 where: